Clifton Hill

 Residential development activity is lower than average in Clifton Hill according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Clifton Hill has experienced around 22 dwellings receiving development approval each year over the past five financial years.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Clifton Hill has experienced approximately 22 dwellings receiving development approval each year over the past five financial years.
 This totals an estimated 112 homes.
-So far in FY-26, 0 approvals have been recorded.
+So far in FY-26, no approvals have been recorded.

-An average of 7.8 new residents per year arrives per dwelling constructed between FY-21 and FY-25.
-Supply is substantially lagging demand, leading to heightened buyer competition and pricing pressures.
-New homes are being built at an average value of $539,000, indicating a developer focus on the premium segment with upmarket properties.
+Over these five years, an average of 7.8 new residents per year arrived per dwelling constructed.
+Supply has substantially lagged demand, leading to heightened buyer competition and pricing pressures.
+New homes are being built at an average expected construction cost value of $539,000, indicating a focus on the premium segment with upmarket properties.
 Compared to Greater Melbourne, Clifton Hill has significantly less development activity, 53.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-Nationally, it is also lower, reflecting market maturity and possible development constraints.
-New construction has been completely comprised of townhouses or apartments, creating more affordable entry points and suiting downsizers, investors, and first-home buyers.
+Nationally, it reflects market maturity and possible development constraints.
+All new construction in Clifton Hill over these years has been comprised of townhouses or apartments, focusing on higher-density living to create more affordable entry points and suit downsizers, investors, and first-home buyers.

 This marks a significant departure from the current housing pattern of 24.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-Clifton Hill reflects a highly mature market with around 2127 people per dwelling approval.
-Population forecasts indicate Clifton Hill will gain 5,684 residents through to 2041, from the latest AreaSearch quarterly estimate.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+With around 2127 people per dwelling approval, Clifton Hill reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, Clifton Hill is forecasted to gain approximately 5,685 residents by 2041.
+If current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development